L'Occitane International: Unattractive Despite Undemanding Valuations

 Prior Acquisition Of UK Beauty Brand ELEMIS In The Spotlight

-L'Occitane International first announced the proposed acquisition of U.K. skincare brand, ELEMIS, in January 2019, and the company started to consolidate the financial results of ELEMIS in 1QFY2020.
+L'Occitane International first announced the proposed acquisition of the U.K. skincare brand, ELEMIS, in January 2019, and the company started to consolidate the financial results of ELEMIS in 1QFY2020.

 The acquisition of ELEMIS is significant in many ways.